Best Moving Truck Rental Companies of 2023

-- Extra mileage fees: Going pass the specified mileage in your agreement on a 1-way rental will lead to an extra charge of about $0.85 to $1 per mile.
+Extra mileage fees: Going past the specified mileage in your agreement on a 1-way rental will lead to an extra charge of about $0.85 to $1 per mile.

-- Damage fee: You must return the rental truck in its original condition during pickup to avoid damage fee.
-In the event of any damage to the vehicle by you, a penalty will be charged on you.
+Damage fee: You must return the rental truck in its original condition during pickup to avoid the damage fee.
+In the event of any damage to the vehicle by you, a penalty will be charged to you.
 The amount will be based on the level of the damage.

 Cost-Saving Methods When Renting a Moving Truck